As more churches move to online services, digital church bulletins have become increasingly important. So how do you create a good one?

 "Join us two Sundays from now for our All Church Picnic; everyone is invited!
 It will be at the same location as our Easter Egg Hunt."

-Give specific information so people can quickly note details in their phone or planner without further clarification.
+Give specific information so people can note details in their phone or planner without needing to ask follow-up questions.

-This section can also highlight significant events in your members' lives, such as engagements, weddings, pregnancies, or births.
-Additionally, you can include sympathetic announcements for members who have recently lost a loved one.
+This section can also highlight milestones in your members' lives, like engagements, weddings, pregnancies, or births.
+You can also include sympathetic announcements for members who have recently lost a loved one.

 Prayer Requests

-Including prayer requests from your congregation in the bulletin adds a personal touch.
-Keep these requests updated in a way that suits your process, as people are good at informing you of new needs but less so when needs are resolved.
-Consider adding a link to your church's prayer request email, the "Contact Us" page, or creating a dedicated submission section.
-Sharing these concerns is a powerful tool for community support.
+Including prayer requests from your congregation adds a personal touch.
+Keep these updated in a way that works for your process, since people are good at sharing new needs but less so when those needs are resolved.
+Consider adding a link to your church's prayer request email, the "Contact Us" page, or a dedicated submission section.
+Sharing these concerns is a meaningful way to support your community.

 Financial Updates

-Transparency in church finances varies.
-You can include details like projected tithing, last week's tithe, total expenses, or total tithes received.
-If fundraising for a specific need, include those details as well.
-This information ensures members are informed and engaged.
+How much financial detail you share is up to your church.
+You might include projected tithing, last week's tithe, total expenses, or total tithes received.
+If you're fundraising for a specific need, include those details too.
+This keeps members informed and engaged.

 How to Communicate

-Most printed bulletins include a perforated section that allows congregants to tear off and submit prayer requests, interest in service opportunities, or new visitor information.
-These slips can be deposited at a designated location at the end of the service.
+Most printed bulletins have a perforated section that people can tear off and submit with prayer requests, interest in serving, or new visitor information.

-While a digital church bulletin can't offer a physical tear-off tab, it can still facilitate communication between members, visitors, and church staff.
-You can provide an email address or a link to your website's "Contact Us" section for easy access.
+A digital bulletin can't offer a physical tear-off tab, but it can still make communication easy.
+Provide an email address or a link to your website's "Contact Us" section for quick access.

 Sermon Notes

-Sermon notes consist of simple bullet points from the pastor, enabling congregants to follow along during the sermon.
-There's no right or wrong way to present sermon notes.
+Sermon notes are simple bullet points from the pastor that help the congregation follow along during the sermon.
+There's no single right way to do this.

-Some pastors might prefer fill-in-the-blank notes to engage the congregation, while others may offer complete outlines for later self-study.
-Regardless of the format, this section is a valuable tool to help the congregation stay engaged and attentive during the weekly sermon.
+Some pastors prefer fill-in-the-blank notes to keep people engaged, while others provide complete outlines for later study.
+Either way, this section helps the congregation stay attentive during the weekly message.

-For a more interactive experience, consider using the best Bible app for note-taking to enhance your congregation's engagement during sermons.
+For a more interactive experience, consider using the best Bible app for note-taking to keep your congregation engaged during sermons.